 Sustainable Schools (URY)

-Ecovillage Findhorn – a Community Based on Sustainability (GBR)
+Ecovillage Findhorn (GBR)

 Spirituality plays a big part at Findhorn Ecovillage, which is based on love for nature and each other.

-Sardex: a Local Currency for a Circular Economy?
-(ITA)
+Local Currency (ITA)

 We sail to Sardinia to visit the local currency Sardex.
 Could this be a more sustainable monetary alternative suitable to support a circular economy?

-Social Sustainability at Mondragon (ESP)
+Mondragon Cooperatives (ESP)

 At Mondragon, employees are owners, salaries and profits are fairly distributed, there is solidarity among cooperatives, and education is held in high esteem.